PawseySC/container-workflows/_episodes/03-sharing-files.md

 -rw-r--r-- 1 root root 0 Dec 19 08:19 container2
 ```

-This can be useful to make your workflow uniform, as different container providers may have different default working directorries.
+This can be useful to make your workflow uniform, as different container providers may have different default working directories.

 ### More on Volumes ###

 Docker has several ways to mount data into containers:

-* **-v (or --volume)**
+* `-v` (or `--volume`)
-* **--mount**
+* `--mount`

 There are some subtle differences, but here are the key points:

-* Volume mounts (`-v`) will create a new directory in the container, and mount your external directory there, even if the container directory doesn't exist (`--mount` will generate an error if the internal directory isn't present)
+* Volume mounts (`-v`) will create a new directory in the container, and mount your external directory there, even if the container directory doesn't exist.
+On the other hand, `--mount` will generate an error if the internal directory isn't present;
 * `--mount` is generally more performant, but requires you to be explicit in your mount command, and requires that your host machine has a specific directory structure.

-In general, start with **-v**.
+In general, start with `-v`.

 ### Matching user permissions with the host ###

 So far we have seen that files created by the container belong to the root user.
 This can be annoying, in that the host user might then have limitations in editing/deleting those files.
 Docker has an option, `-u` or `--user`, to alter the user and group ID in the running container.
-It can be used in conjunction with the linux command `id` to pass the host IDs directly to the container.
+It can be used in conjunction with the linux command `id` to pass the host user and group IDs directly to the container.
 For instance:

 ```
 > docker run -v `pwd`:/data -w /data -u `id -u`:`id -g` ubuntu touch container3